Estimate Time8 min

 You can potentially get into a lower tax bracket by reducing your taxable income for the year.
 Here are some tactics to consider:

 • Maximize potential tax breaks.
-Any deductions you claim if you itemize could reduce your taxable income, which can push you into a lower tax bracket.
-Ensure you are using all the deductions you are eligible for.
+Any deductions and adjustments to income you claim could reduce your taxable income, which can push you into a lower tax bracket.
+Ensure you are using all the deductions and adjustments to income you are eligible for.

 • Consider bunching deductions if you plan to itemize.
-Bunching means concentrating deductions in a single year, then skipping one or even several years.
+Bunching means concentrating deductions in a single year.
 This strategy can work well when your total itemized deductions for a single year fall below the standard deduction.
 Charitable contributions for several years made at once may allow the total of itemized deductions to exceed the standard deduction, making it possible to obtain a tax deduction for at least part of the charitable contributions.
 However, this strategy requires having the financial capacity to pack more than a year’s worth of your contributions into a single year.
-Deducting charitable contributions may be subject to AGI limits depending on the receiving charity and what you donated.
+Deducting charitable contributions may be subject to adjusted gross income (AGI) limits depending on the receiving charity and what you donated.

 • Maximize retirement savings.
 If you have access to a workplace plan such as a 401(k) or a traditional individual retirement account (IRA) each dollar you contribute may reduce your annual taxable income.1 Alternatively, you could contribute to a Roth IRA or Roth 401(k).
-You don’t get an upfront tax deduction, but your retirement withdrawals would be tax- and- penalty free, assuming you’ve met the 5-year aging rule and other conditions.
+You don’t get an upfront tax deduction, but your retirement withdrawals would be tax- and penalty-free, assuming you’ve met the 5-year aging rule and other conditions.
 This may help keep you in a lower tax bracket after you stop working.
-No IRA?
+Don't already have an IRA?
 Explore the options.

 • Health savings account (HSA).
-A health savings account (HSA) allows you to put money aside if you have a high-deductible health insurance plan.
-The money you contribute to an HSA reduces your taxable income, which can lower your tax bracket.
+A health savings account (HSA) allows you to put money aside if you have a qualifying high-deductible health insurance plan.
+The money you contribute to an HSA reduces your taxable income, which can lower the tax bracket you're in.

 • Tax-loss harvesting.
-If you invest in a taxable brokerage account, you could consider delaying the sale of profitable investments until the following year if you expect your income to be lower.
+If you invest in a taxable brokerage account, you could consider delaying the sale of profitable investments until at least a year has passed to take advantage of lower long-term capital gains tax rates.
 You could also sell investments that have lost value to reduce your taxable income and possibly your tax bracket.
-This strategy, known as tax-loss harvesting, generally allows you to sell investments that are down, replace them with new, reasonably similar investments, and then use those losses to offset realized investment gains.
-Any leftover net capital losses can offset up to $3,000 of ordinary income each year.
+This strategy, known as tax-loss harvesting, generally allows you to sell investments that are down, replace them with new, reasonably similar investments, and then use those losses to offset realized investment gains in the current calendar year.
+Any leftover net capital losses can generally offset up to $3,000 of ordinary income each year.
 Further losses can be carried forward to a future tax year.
 Note: Wash-sale rules may apply, meaning you can’t sell most investments for a loss and reinvest in the same, or a substantially identical one, 30 days prior to or after the sale, or you’ll lose the tax break.

 Consult a tax advisor to help you pinpoint your exact tax bracket and, more importantly, the strategies you can use to reduce how much you owe.